How to Feel Better on Your Period: 9 Ways That Help

 What to eat and drink to feel better on your period

 Food will not cure cramps, but the right choices genuinely take the edge off.
 Iron-rich foods like leafy greens, red meat, and lentils help replace what you lose.
-Magnesium from dark chocolate, nuts, and bananas can ease cramps and lift mood.
-Warm drinks like ginger or chamomile tea are soothing and may help with cramps and nausea.
-And water, more than you think, helps with both bloating and fatigue.
+Magnesium from dark chocolate, nuts, and bananas may take a little of the edge off, though the evidence on magnesium for period cramps is more mixed than the supplement aisle suggests.

 What to ease off: heavy salt makes bloating worse, and too much caffeine or alcohol can worsen cramps and wreck your sleep.
 You do not need to be strict, just lean toward warm, comforting, nutrient-dense food, and let yourself have the chocolate.